nanakoohashi/Statistics/Theory.md

 ## Continuous probability distributions and properties
 ### Population density function (pdf)
 Describes the relative likelihood of all values for a continuous random variable.
 *Ex.
-The amount of time for Casey to do his chores is a random variable, X, where all values between 1 hour and 2 hours are equally likely.
+The amount of time for Casey to do his chores is a random variable, X, where all values between 1 hour and 2 hours are equally likely.*
+- **Notation**: f(x)